fossilfree/numerous/docs/source/Equation/Equation.rst

     self.<namespace_name>.add_equation(self)

+It is possible to add multiple equations on the single namespace, they will be treated a single equation internally and executed in order they added.
 The decorator in the ``numerous.multiphysics.equation_decorators`` module allows users to annotate functions as equations that will be compiled in numerous engine.
 This decorator takes in a function and modifies it to be used as an equation in a system.
 The function must take in a scope argument, which provides access to the state, parameter,constants, and global values of the system.
 The function should use the scope object to calculate the time-derivative of the state and store it in a derivatives